All Episodes

 We have these small majorities in the House and Senate.

-They gotta get a plan on this budget.
+They've got to get a plan on this budget.

-Not that any of them are stupid, but you know, uh Republicans have a hard time sticking together.
+But, you know, Republicans have a hard time sticking together.

-Get one done and uh don't be too worried about how fast you do it, and then let's see how much time we have left on the clock to do a second one.
+And then let's see how much time we have left on the clock to do a second one.

 Yeah, yeah, I think you're right.

-You know, one of the things that that I remember vividly when I was starting out my career in Washington, I was working for Congressman Bud Schuster from Pennsylvania.
+You know, one of the things that I remember vividly when I was starting out my career in Washington, I was working for Congressman Bud Schuster from Pennsylvania.

-Oh yeah, legendary.
+Oh, yeah, legendary.

 Legendary indeed.